Entrywise preservers of sign regularity: Entrywise preservers of sign regularity for a fixed sign pattern

 \item[(c)] For $d\geq4:$ $\alpha=1$. \end{itemize} \end{itemize} \end{theorem} \begin{proof} We complete the proof by showing the equivalences (1)$\iff$(2) and (2)$\iff$(3).
 The implication (2)$\implies$(1) is immediate.
 To show (1)$\implies$(2), take any $d\times d$ SR$(\epsilon)$ matrix $A_d$, and extend it to an $m\times n$ SR$(\epsilon)$ matrix $A$ by padding with zeros.
 Now $A^{\circ\alpha}$ is SR$(\epsilon)$, and consequently, all its submatrices including $A_d^{\circ\alpha}$ are SR$(\epsilon)$.

 Now, we show (3)$\implies$(2).
 Applying $x^0$ entrywise to any SR matrix with non-negative entries yields a matrix of all ones, which is sign regular.
 For $d=3$, the result follows from Corollary~\ref{Corollary_SR_3_powers}, while the remaining cases are immediate.
 Finally, we prove (2)$\implies$(3).
-Negative powers are indeed excluded for $d\geq1$, since for the $d\times d$ zero matrix $A$, $A^{\circ\alpha}$ is undefined.
-We therefore restrict our attention to $\alpha\geq0$.
 It is easy to verify that all non-negative powers entrywise preserve $1\times1$ and $2\times2$ SR$(\epsilon)$ matrices.
 We now classify all exponents $\alpha\geq0$ for which the map $x\mapsto x^{\alpha}$ entrywise preserves every $d\times d$ SR$(\epsilon)$ matrix, for each fixed $d\geq3$. \begin{itemize}[leftmargin=0pt,label={}] \item \textbf{Case 1.} $d=3$: For any $3\times3$ SR$(\epsilon)$ matrix $A$, the below table outlines the known results and the necessary conditions required to show that only the specified powers in (3)(b) entrywise preserve $A$.

 We now construct matrices that satisfy the conditions in the last column of Table~\ref{Table_SR_3}.
 Let